turbot/steampipe-docs/docs/faq/overview.md

 Alternatively, you can set a default memory limit for all plugins using the `STEAMPIPE_PLUGIN_MEMORY_MAX_MB` environment variable.
 For example, to set a 2GB limit: `export STEAMPIPE_PLUGIN_MEMORY_MAX_MB=2048`.

+### Can I use Steampipe to query and save all my AWS / Azure / GCP resources?

+That's possible for many tables (excluding those that don't respond to `select *` because they  require qualifiers).
+But it's not a recommended use of Steampipe.
+Other tools are more suitable for building data lakes and warehouses.
+Steampipe is best for accessing live data in near-real-time.

 ## Security and Data Handling

 ### What are the security implications of using Steampipe?